carmenbianca/report-liferay/report.md

 #### Matija Šuklje {-}

 Carmen, although its young age, is a recognised and respected figure in the FOSS compliance sphere.
-Not only is she knowlegable regarding relevant tools, she is also a maintainer of one of them (REUSE tool) – the tool that implements best practices that we follow in Liferay as well.
+Not only is she knowledgeable regarding relevant tools, she is also a maintainer of one of them (REUSE tool) – the tool that implements best practices that we follow in Liferay as well.